Sworn

 Three categories, weighted on purpose

-The 19 metrics roll up into three category scores.
+The 123 metrics roll up into three category scores.
 Category weights reflect importance to human flourishing, not data availability.

-Life expectancy, child mortality, undernourishment, sanitation, electricity.
+Life expectancy, mortality, undernourishment, water + sanitation, immunization, physicians.

 Governance